 The Guidelines and mentoring scenarios will be available in English and in 5 national languages of the partnership: Polish, Italian, German, Danish and Hungarian.

 The aim of the national pilot training courses was to develop and test courses programmes for the two respective groups:

-1. The first-time international project managers in the 3rd sector adult learning organisations,
+1. The first-time international project managers active in the 3rd sector adult learning organisations,

 2. The managers/management bodies members in adult learning organisations planning to realise international cooperation.